2019 Subaru Ascent Trim Levels with Comparisons & Configurations.

 With the same engine and basic performance specs for every trim, you may be wondering what the differences are.
 The main differences lie in the comfort, convenience and safety features.
 We will take a close look at each trim level for the 2019 Subaru Ascent.
 We will compare the features each package has to offer with the next and previous trim levels.
 Armed with this information, it should be easier to decide which trim level best meets your needs.

-Compare the 2019 Subaru Ascent Base vs Premium - What is the difference?
+Compare the 2019 Subaru Ascent Base vs Premium Trims.
+What is the difference?

 The first difference between the Base model and the Premium trim is in the available body colors.
 The Base Ascent gives you four choices.
 These are Crystal Black Silica, Crystal White Pearl, Ice Silver Metallic and Magnetite Gray Metallic.
 The Premium trim gives you four additional options for a total of eight colors.
 The extras include Tungsten Metallic, Abyss Blue Pearl, Cinnamon Brown Pearl and Crimson Red Pearl.